List of Game & Watch games: Popeye

-Popeye was released in the Wide Screen series on August 5, 1981, in the Table Top series on August 17, 1983, and in the Panorama series on August 30, 1983.
+Popeye was released in the Wide Screen series on August 5, 1981, and was later released in Table Top and Panorama series in August 1983.
 It is a single-screen single-player game.
-Hirokazu Tanaka composed the music.
+For the 1983 version, Hirokazu Tanaka composed the music.

 The player controls Popeye, who has to catch objects thrown by Olive Oyl while at the same time avoiding Bluto's attacks.
 If Popeye is upright in the center of the boat, he is safe from Bluto's attacks, but he may miss objects thrown by Olive Oyl.
 The game speeds up as it progresses, and Olive Oyl will start throwing more than one objects at the same time.

 The Panorama Screen and the Table Top versions are different from the Wide Screen version.
 In these versions, Popeye must fight to save Olive Oyl, who has been captured by Bluto.
 Each time Popeye defeats Bluto, a Spinach Can will appear near Olive Oyl.
 After three fights, She kicks the can to Popeye to help him defeat Bluto, and save her.